BASIS OF AFFILIATION

 OBIN’s structure includes two components:

-(Individuals are encouraged to join/create an affiliate in their Riding.)
+- Individuals and Affiliates in the province.
+(Individuals are encouraged to join/create an Affiliate in their Riding.)

 Level 1 – The Managing Team